-- 6. Who are the best people to talk to in school about a Child or Young person's difficulties with learning/ Special Educational Needs or disability (SEND)? - The first point of contact is the class teacher.
+6. Who are the best people to talk to in school about a Child or Young person's difficulties with learning/ Special Educational Needs or disability (SEND)?

+- The first point of contact is the class teacher.
 The staff are always happy to discuss your child's progress and any concerns you may have.
-You can also chat to the Head Teacher (Victoria Tippett) or SENCO (Anna Uney) about any SEN queries you may have.
+You can also chat to the Head Teacher (Victoria Tippett) or SENCO (Anna Uney) about any SEN queries you may have. - Regular SEND Drop In Clinics will offer you the opportunity to chat with the SENDco and other parents in an informal setting, as well as explore resources and support.